Health Navigation Menu

 Individual Health Care Plans and Emergency Information Forms

 An Emergency Information Form is a form you, as a parent, can use to hand to doctors when you go to the emergency room with your child.
+For children with complex needs or conditions which potentially require emergency assistance, have a completed, updated form taped to your front door or on a jump drive ready to go to the hospital when EMS are called.
+There should also be a copy at school to be sent with your child, should your child require transport to an ER during school hours.
 Medical emergencies can be complicated for children with special health care needs.
-By having an Emergency Information Form, you can make it easier for doctors to treat your child during an emergency.
+Having an Emergency Information Form makes it easier for doctors to treat your child during an emergency.
 The form includes:

 - a place to record contact information for your child